Vishnyakov123/Gauss-Jordan-MPI/README.md

 Open MPI 4.0.3

 My parallel implementation of the Gauss-Jordan algorithm for solving a linear system Ax=b, where the matrix A is square non-degenerate.
-The vector b is determined by the matrix A as follows bi is the sum of k from 0 to (n-2)/2 a_{i, 2k+1}, where n is the size of the matrix.It follows from this that the theoretical solution is a vector (1, 0, 1, 0 ...)
+The vector b is determined by the matrix A as follows bi is the sum of k from 0 to (n-2)/2 a_{i, 2k+1}, where n is the size of the matrix.
+It follows from this that the theoretical solution is a vector (1, 0, 1, 0 ...)

 To compile the project